dmarcoux/garden/README.md

 Run `bin/overmind connect [process_name]`.
 Disconnect from the process window with `Ctrl + b`, then `d`.

+### Manage JavaScript Dependencies

+Run `bin/importmap` to see the available commands.

 ## Architecture

 Class diagram generated with [Mermaid](https://github.com/mermaid-js/mermaid).